zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ellie says, “This one,” showing him another piece of jewelry, “This one is really radiant, don’t you think?”
 “Radiant” (radiant) refe rs to something that seems to be producing light.
 Of course, a stone doesn’t actuall y produce light.
 It doesn’t “emit” light, we would say.
 It “reflects” light.
 But somet hing that is very shiny might be described as something that is “radiant.”
 We might describe a beautiful woman as being “radiant,” meaning she’s so beautiful, it’ s almost as though light were coming out of her.

 Nathan doesn’t seem to like what Ellie is showing h im.
 He says, “That’s okay, but what about these stones over here?”
-He’s pointing t o some other part of the store.
+He’s pointing to some other part of the store.
 Ellie says, “Those are rough uncut stones.”
 “Uncut” means the jeweler, the person who works with the stones, hasn’t done anyth ing to them yet, hasn’t cut them so that they look nice.
 The word “rough” (roug h) also refers to something as it is when it was found in the ground.

 “Rough” might also be the opposite of “polished.”
 S omething that is rough is something that is not very refined.
 “Rough” is also  sometimes used as the opposite of “smooth” (smooth).
 A “smooth road” or a  “smooth street” is one you can drive down without feeling any bumps.
 The oppos ite of that would be “rough,” where your car would go up and down becaus e there are holes in the street.
 We’re talking about “rough uncut stones,” o r rocks.